 • Parametric Estimating

-Expert judgment is a simple technique which is based on historical data.
+Expert judgment is a simple technique that is based on historical data.
 In this technique, professionals provide their knowledge to estimate the cost of the project.

 Parametric Estimation Technique uses historical records as well as statistical data to estimate the cost of the project.
 It provides accurate results.

-Below are some helpful tips to perform project cost estimation successfully.
+Below are some helpful tips to perform the project cost estimation process successfully.

 1. Know the Project Objectives

-The first thing to do before to start the estimation process is to gather information regarding the project.
+The first thing to do before starting the estimation process is to gather information regarding the project.
 Understand the objectives of the project and the client’s requirements to guess the resources to be allocated.

 2. Have a Preliminary Project Schedule

 A preliminary project schedule involves information regarding the milestones and the duration of major project deliverables.
 Having a preliminary schedule helps to forecast resources and their working calendar as well as forecasting indirect costs.